perturber/shubham/research.md

   </figcaption>
 </figure>

 A major challenge in developing a systematic framework for inferring beyond-vacuum-GR effects is the shear number of such effects proposed in the literature.
 Given the cost of sampling the posterior surface in a single run with techniques like Markov Chain Monte Carlo (MCMC), and especially in the context of the LISA global fit inference pipeline, it is impractical to try and constrain all such effects simultaneously.
-Our latest work [(arxiv.org/abs/2503.01120)](https://arxiv.org/abs/2503.01120) proposes an inference-based method to consistently and inexpensively obtain samples from the posterior surface
+Our latest work [(arxiv.org/abs/2503.01120)](https://arxiv.org/abs/2503.01120) proposes an inference-based method to consistently and inexpensively obtain samples from the posterior surface in alternate beyond-vacuum-GR hypothesis, given just posterior samples from the vacuum-GR hypothesis.
+Within this novel framework, beyond-vacuuum-GR hypotheses can be quickly tested in a "post-processing" inference step.

 ---